haroldadmin/Vector/README.md

 * **VectorFragment**

 Vector provides an abstract `VectorFragment` class extending from AndroidX's Fragment class.
-A `VectorFragment` has a convenient `fragmentScope` coroutine scope, which can be used to easily launch Coroutines from a Fragment.
+A `VectorFragment` has a convenient coroutine scope, which can be used to easily launch Coroutines from a Fragment.

 ## Example